Curriculum of the CST Minor (Total: 15 Credits)

-Any undergraduate student interested in the themes of the Catholic social tradition may elect the minor in CST.
-Students in the Catholic Social Tradition minor are required to take 15 credit hours, including a core course, 2 three-credit electives, a senior capstone, and 3 one-credit colloquia/social concerns seminars.
+Any undergraduate student interested in the themes of the Catholic social tradition may elect the CST Minor.
+Students in the Catholic Social Tradition Minor are required to take 15 credit hours, including a 3-credit core course, two 3-credit electives, a 3-credit senior capstone, and three 1-credit colloquium/social concerns courses.

 - Cross-listed courses

 - Courses that carry the CSTE attribute (from many disciplines across campus)

 - CST Internship*: School year or summer placement taken as a distinct course

 - "Empirical" course*: One course that may not have CST content, but addresses an area of CST concern, such as poverty, immigration, or war

 * The CST Internship, Empirical course, Special Studies and Directed Readings require approval from one of the CST Minor Co-Directors.

 The same course cannot count twice towards the CST minor.

 One Senior Capstone Course - 3 Credits (Spring of Senior Year)

 Three 1-Credit Courses - 3 Credits